The Bailiff's Daughter of Islington

-"The Bailiff's Daughter of Islington" is a traditional English folk song.
+The Bailiff's Daughter of Islington or True Love Requited is a traditional English folk song and broadside ballad.
 It is numbered as Child ballad 105, and as Roud number 483.
+It tells the story of a young couple from Islington who are separated by a seven-year apprenticeship, only to encounter each other once more along the road to London and live happily ever after.
+Copies of the broadside can be found in the British Library, the National Library of Scotland, and Magdalene College, Cambridge.
+Facsimile transcriptions are also available on-line for public consumption.

 Synopsis

 The ballad concerns a young squire's son who falls in love with a bailiff's daughter from Islington, to the north of London.
 This is considered to be an unsuitable pairing, so his family dispatches him to the City.
 There a seven-year apprenticeship affords him worldly success, although servitude sharpens his ardour for the maiden he once knew.

 The bailiff's family falls on hard times.
-The daughter survives, but is alone, and one day on a roadside encounters the well-beloved youth.
+The daughter survives, but attempts to run away from Islington to London, when on the road she encounters the squire's son.

-She begs a penny.
-In reply, he asks: "I prithee, sweetheart, canst thou tell me / Where that thou wast born?"; and does she know of the bailiff's daughter of Islington?
+She begs he give her a penny to partially deal with her financial issues.
+In reply, he asks: "Before I give you a penny, sweetheart. / Pray tell me where you were born."; and, when the bailiff's daughter says she was born in Islington, “Then tell me if you know / The bailiff’s daughter of that place.”

-"She's dead, sir, long ago", the girl asserts sorrowfully.
+"She died sir, long ago", the girl asserts sorrowfully.
 The youth is heartbroken and offhandedly pledges the girl his horse and tack, for he feels like nothing but departing into exile.
-She cries: "O stay, O stay, thou goodly youth! / She's alive, she is not dead; / Here she standeth by thy side, And is ready to be thy bride."
+She cries: "O, stay, o, stay, thou goodly youth. / She standeth by thy side; / She’s here alive, she is not dead. / And ready to be thy bride."

+The squire's son is overjoyed by this news and they are quickly married.